starnold-redhat/demos/pipelines-and-gitops/SETUP.md

 5. **Setup the argo cd.**

-Probably make the gitops project public - as its a bit easier.
+  * First make the gitops project public - as its a bit easier.
 Otherwise you will need to create access from argocd.
+Navigate to github.com.
+Click on the gitops project name, go to settings, scroll down to the Danger Zone and, choose Change repository visibility.
+Make it public, and confirm the change.

-Get the admin password for argo.
+  * Now lets login to argocd.
+First get the admin password for argo.
 From the command line type `oc -n openshift-gitops get secret openshift-gitops-cluster -o jsonpath="{.data['admin\.password']}" | base64 -d ; echo`

-Navigate to the argocd ui, by opening up openshift, clicking on the application menu (nine squares in the top right), and choosing Cluster ArgoCD.
+  * Navigate to the argocd ui, by opening up openshift, clicking on the application menu (nine squares in the top right), and choosing Cluster ArgoCD.

-login as admin and the password above.
+  * Login as admin and the password above.
+You should see the screen below.

-create a high level application with the following values
+  * Now create a high level application with the following values.
+Click on the  + NEW APP button - you should see this screen.

+  * Now fill in these fields.

 | field        | value                                                          |
 | ------------ | ---------------------------------------------------------------|